Is Cabometyx a chemotherapy drug?

-Cabometyx (cabozantinib) is a chemotherapy drug that is used to treat patients with advanced renal cell carcinoma (kidney cancer) and patients with hepatocellular carcinoma (liver cancer) who have previously been treated with Nexavar (sorafenib).
+Cabometyx (cabozantinib) is a chemotherapy drug that is used to treat patients with advanced renal cell carcinoma (kidney cancer), including as a first-line treatment when used in combination with Opdivo (nivolumab), and patients with hepatocellular carcinoma (liver cancer) who have previously been treated with Nexavar (sorafenib).
+It is also used to treat differentiated thyroid cancer that has spread and progressed after VEGFR-targeted treatment in people who can no longer be treated with radioactive iodine or who are unable to receive that treatment.
 It is taken once daily.

 It is a small molecule chemotherapeutic drug that comes in three different strength yellow tablets including a:

 Cabometyx is a tyrosine kinase inhibitor, which works by helping to stop the out-of-control growth that cancer cells display.

 - Food and Drug Administration (FDA).
 Cabometyx.
 Available from: https://www.accessdata.fda.gov/drugsatfda_docs/label/2021/208692s012lbl.pdf.
 [Accessed September 23, 2021].

 - How long do you take Cabometyx for?